gavrikpavel/gavrikpavel/README.md

 - 👋 Hi, I’m @gavrikpavel
-- 👀 I’m interested in webdev (Yii2, Vue, React, Quasar, Framer)
+- 👀 I’m interested in webdev (PHP, Yii2, Vue, Quasar)
-- 🌱 I’m currently learning Framer&React
+- 🌱 I’m currently learning Codeception

 <!---
 gavrikpavel/gavrikpavel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.